 Step 5: Repeat steps 2-4 for every remaining category of the system: Workplace Environment, Providers & Colleagues, Health System, and Community (120 min)

 TIP: Here is a How Might We? template you could use:

-How Might We Action What How might we improve FP care for in order to Stakeholder What change? for facility clients in order to increase the use of contraceptives?
+How Might We Action

+What

+for Stakeholder

+in order to What change?